Unfair Utilities and First Steps Towards Improving Them: Summary and future work

 \section{Summary and future work}

-We have proposed value of information fairness, a formal criterion that utilities should satisfy and have presented corresponding graphical criteria.
-In concrete examples, we have investigated how an unfair utility could be improved.
-The flow chart in \Cref{fig: decision procedure} outlines a possible approach for handling questions of fairness based on our findings.
-VoI-fairness should not be applied blindly: even if a utility is VoI-fair, one needs to scrutinize if the corresponding optimal policy is ethically acceptable, see step (2) of \Cref{fig: decision procedure}.
+We have proposed value of information fairness, a formal criterion that utility functions should satisfy and have provided corresponding graphical criteria.
+We have shown how an unfair utility function could be improved and have applied our framework to several synthetic and real-world examples.
+The flow chart in \Cref{fig: decision procedure} outlines a summary for handling questions of fairness based on our findings.
+VoI-fairness solves shortcomings of existing approaches to fairness as we show in \Cref{ex: parental status} and \Cref{sec: other workds}, and is tractable to apply in practice as we show in \Cref{sec: experiments}.

 \stepcounter{footnote} \stepcounter{footnote} \stepcounter{footnote}